nicole-gathany/crochetness/README.md

 I am creating an eCommerce App for a teenage entrepreneur who crochets outfits (mainly dresses).
 I love her work because it's a modern take on a very old-school concept, so I offered to create a website for her.

 ## User View
-Shows pictures and users can favorite and click to order and put into the their cart!
+The landing page, the shopping page(with filters), and the product pages Shows pictures and users can favorite and click to order and put into the their cart!

 ## Admin View